POL2310 : International Organizations and Diplomacy

 The assessment is constructively aligned with the learning outcomes and teaching activities.

-The collaborative work within the professional skills assessment in the form of student presentations and active engagement during the seminars and workshop aims to keep students engaged with the module throughout the semester.
+The collaborative work within the professional skills assessments in the form of student presentations and active engagement during the seminars and workshops aims to keep students engaged with the module throughout the semester.
 Students have provided excellent feedback on this component and highlighted its importance to foster and maintain an engaging and inspiring learning community.
 It is also essential to develop central professional skills such as confidence in public speaking, the ability to work well in teams and presenting convincing arguments.
-In case students cannot attend the seminar or workshop, they will be able to submit on three occasions critical summaries of the readings assigned for that week to avoid losing points related to this assessment.
+In case students cannot attend the workshops or their assigned oral presentation seminar session, they will be able to attend a resit in-person workshop session and an online session for missed oral presentations.

 To perform well and enjoy the Model United Nations conferences, good preparation is essential.
 This will be rewarded with an assessed portfolio consisting of a position paper (students will be assigned to represent one country; the position paper outlines their countries’ position on the agenda topics) and proposed resolution (which will allow the students to make constructive proposals during the negotiations on how the international problem can be solved), as well as students’ engagement in the Model United Nations conference.